Order Promise Date calculator for Cin7 Core and Omni

 Out of the box integrations

 Cloud apps have taken-off due to simplicity and price.
 And a reason for that is that they focus on doing a focused set of things quite well, rather than trying to many things less well.
 They can afford to ignore some important functionality because integrating with other cloud apps is so easy.
 So integrating with an "ecosystem" has become a selling point.
 Most apps come with a core set of integrations bundled with the package.
-ERP apps, such as Dear and Cin7, include integrations with Xero and Quickbooks Online, for instance, and also with Shopify, WooCommerce, eBay etc.
+ERP apps, such as Cin7 Core (Dear) and Cin7, include integrations with Xero and Quickbooks Online, for instance, and also with Shopify, WooCommerce, eBay etc.

 We call these "out of the box integrations".
 The advantages of these integrations are they are cheap (often bundled for free) and supported by the ERP vendor.